CHUNSOKNA1997/smart-parking-system/README.md

-# Smart Parking System Backend - Quick Start
+# Smart Parking API - Quick Start

-This is the backend for the Smart Parking System, built with Microservices (Auth, Payment, Parking + Gateway).
+This is the api for the Smart Parking, built with Microservices (Auth, Payment, Parking + Gateway).

 ## How to Start